gyselroth/balloon/README.md

 ## Docker image

-There is a Dockerfile for a ready-to-go docker image in the [balloon-dockerimage](https://github.com/gyselroth/balloon-dockerimage) repository.
+There is a ready-to-go docker image on [Docker Hub](https://hub.docker.com/r/gyselroth/balloon/).